Updated: Jan 12

 When we adopted our son, he was nearly 10, and he didn’t yet have the reactive attachment disorder diagnosis.
 He was very adept at lying and stealing, so it took us a while to catch on as naïve first-time parents.
 I found it extremely triggering.
 How could I get close to someone who was always lying to my face and stealing cash, jewelry and other items right out of my purse and bedroom drawers?

 When he eventually received the reactive attachment disorder diagnosis at 14, and I joined related forums, I came to learn that virtually every child with this diagnosis presents with these behaviors.
 Why?
 And what can be done about it?
-To find out, I spoke to expert Forrest Lien, LCSW, who spent the last four decades of his career working with children with developmental trauma and their families.
+To find out, I spoke to expert Forrest Lien, LCSW, who has spent the last four decades of his career working with children with developmental trauma and their families.

 Why Kids with RAD Lie and Steal